alanl0566/sep11-freedom-project/entries/entry05.md

 How to Google: is because it helps me find the problem in my code and I can add new thing to my game by searchingg on google and kaboom.

+Problem decomposition: Building my game slowing by slowing and at the same time I'm learning to build the game.

 [Previous](entry04.md) | [Next](entry06.md)

 [Home](../README.md)